 Volunteers can join on any Monday throughout the year.

 This project is closed between the mid December and the start of January each year.

 £180 deposit at time of booking – balance payment of project fee due 12 weeks before departure

-- Support and Guidance from project staff
+- Support and orientation from the project staff and guides

 What's not included

 - Travel Insurance including cover for repatriation in case of emergency

 - Personal expenses - for drinks, phone calls, souvenirs etc

 - Optional extra trips and activities outside the volunteer programme

 - Fizzy and alcoholic drinks (over 18s only) from the bar